 Also, the Belmont Heights West neighborhood stands out within Illinois for its college student friendly environment.
 NeighborhoodScout's analysis reveals that this neighborhood is home to a number of college students, is relatively walkable, and above average in safety.
 In combination, this makes it stand out for a good place for college students to consider.
 Because a number of college students live here, this neighborhood may be close to a college campus and offer certain amenities nearby geared towards the student body.
 While it's not an environment for everyone, ambitious scholars can enjoy seasonal excitement between semesters and school breaks, and parents can rest easy knowing that the area has an above average safety rating.
 For each of these reasons, the neighborhood is rated among the top 6.2% of college-friendly places to live in IL.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Belmont Heights West neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Long commutes can be brutal.
 They take time, money, and energy, leaving less of you for yourself and your family.
 The residents of the Belmont Heights West neighborhood unfortunately have the distinction of having, on average, a longer commute than most any neighborhood in America.
 10.8% of commuters here travel more than one hour just one-way to work.
 That is more than two hours per day.
 This percentage with two-hour + round-trip commutes is higher than NeighborhoodScout found in 96.2% of all neighborhoods in America.

 Did you know that the Belmont Heights West neighborhood has more Polish and Puerto Rican ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 14.9% of this neighborhood's residents have Polish ancestry and 16.5% have Puerto Rican ancestry.